A3onn/wigraph/README.md

 ## Disclamer

-Sometime a node will be marked as a repeater.
+Sometime a node will be marked as a repeater (green node).
 This means that the station has sent frames typically sent by an AP and some sent by a client.
-Most of the time it will be a repeater but sometimes false positif can occur, for exemple if a smartphone acts as a client (= sends probe requests, auth frames etc...) and later becomes an AP (= sends beacon frames).
+Most of the time it will be a repeater but sometimes false positive can occur, for exemple if a smartphone acts as a client (= sends probe requests, auth frames etc...) and later becomes an AP (= sends beacon frames).